tobitotaku/ai-brain-tumor/docs/Protocol.md

 - Aggregate curves across outer folds
 - Report probability of positive net benefit per threshold

-**Threshold range.** Given prevalence ≈7%, we emphasise thresholds **t ∈ [0.03, 0.20]** as clinically plausible, alongside the full [0,1] curve.
+**Threshold range.** Given the high GBM prevalence in this dataset (≈93%), clinically meaningful thresholds are typically higher; we therefore emphasise **t ∈ [0.70, 0.95]** for triage/confirmatory use cases, alongside the full [0,1] curve.
 Curves are aggregated across outer folds with bootstrap CIs; we highlight ranges where model net benefit exceeds both “treat none” and “treat all”.

 **Interpretation:**
 - Net benefit > 0 and higher than alternatives → clinically useful